Geneva inventions fair gets serious

 The International Exhibition of Inventions in Geneva is unique in a number of ways.
 Firstly, in the interests of credibility, it is only open to innovations that have been patented for under a year and have never been presented in Geneva before.

-Secondly, it is sponsored by the highest-ranking political and technical bodies, namely the Swiss government and the World Intellectual Property Organisation (WIPO).
+Secondly, it is sponsored by the highest-ranking political and technical bodies, namely the Swiss government and the World Intellectual Property Organization (WIPO).

 It is supported by an 85-member expert jury covering the various categories of inventions, who hand out around 50 awards, including the prestigious Grand Prix and the Invention Oscar awarded by the public.